 Scale is important.
 Smaller-scale plaids will work best for smaller women, and larger-scale prints will look best on taller and larger women.
 Plaid is a definite attention grabber, so make sure you are directing that attention to all the right places by wearing plaid on the parts of your body you want to highlight.

 4. Do Try Mixing Plaid Up

-Because plaid makes such a bold statement (especially in bright colors), you may prefer to stay away from an eccentric all-over plaid look.
-Break up your plaid pieces with solids that echo the colors in your print.
-For instance, a plaid skirt in black, white, and gray tones will look chic and modern when paired with a solid gray sweater.
-Plaid also looks modern when worn broken up with interesting fabrics like leather.
+Mixing a casual plaid piece with a dressier classic can yield some interesting results.
+For instance, a classic plaid shirt will look chic and modern when paired with a solid black pencil skirt.
+Plaid also looks modern when worn, broken up with interesting fabrics like leather.
 For example, look for a plaid jacket with leather piping.

 5. Do Try a Diagonal Plaid

 Diagonal lines have an incredibly slimming effect, and this makes diagonal plaid your new best friend this fall!
 Create an optical illusion by wearing angled plaid prints that draw the eye inward, emphasizing the narrowest part of your figure.
-This trick works especially well for garments worn on top such as jackets and curve-hugging dresses.
+This trick works especially well for garments worn on tops such as jackets and curve-hugging dresses.

 One of the great things about plaid is its versatility.
 Plaid can easily translate from classic to casual with the right styling.
 You can put a fresh twist on this traditional print by experimenting with new colors and accessory combinations.
 So if you’re feeling bold this Fall/Winter season, don’t be shy; give plaid a try!